wagihmohamed/Cloud-Education/README.md

 This project aim to improve the quality of online education.

-## How are the stackholders of this projects?
+## Who are the stackholders of this projects?

 - Individuals, uni students, uni.